Amtrak train collides with irrigation truck and derails in Moorpark

 An Amtrak train crashed into an irrigation truck while pulling seven cars in Moorpark, causing the train to partly derail and occupants to evacuate.

 Around 11:20 a.m., the Ventura County Fire Department responded to the 11100 W. Block of Los Angeles Avenue, an area surrounded by large farms.
-The irrigation truck was totaled and the condition of the driver is not known at this time.
+The irrigation truck, presumed to be a Ventura County vehicle, was totaled and a Ventura fire representative said the truck driver walked away from the crash and was then transported to a trauma center.

+A Ventura County Sheriff's representative said that the driver of the train was also transported to a hospital as a precautionary measure.

 There was a fire under one of the train cars and it was quickly extinguished.
-There are 190 passengers on the train.
-Five passengers were treated with minor injuries.
+There were 190 passengers and staff members on the train and seven passengers were treated with minor injuries.

+The Amtrak Train 14 Coast Star Light was headed to Seattle, with its next intended stop being Oxnard.
+All passengers were transported to the Moorpark Senior Center at 799 Moorpark Avenue for family reunification, according to Capt.
+Dean Worthy, Ventura County Sherriff's Department.

 This is a developing story.